KesarSidhu/DataProjects/Python/Skin Cancer Detection ML Model/README.md

 # 🦠 Skin Cancer Detection ML Model

 ### Task
 Developed a machine learning model to predict skin cancer from clinical images of skin lesions.
 This tool aims to help people detect cancer earlier and more conveniently, as even a few days can make a life-saving difference.
-The model was trained on over 1,800 images and can identify six types of cancerous skin lesions:
+The model was trained and tested on over 1,800 images and can identify six types of cancerous skin lesions:
 - Actinic Keratosis (ACK)
 - Basal Cell Carsinoma (BCC)
 - Malignant Melanoma (MEL)